-A guided type fall arrester with a rigid anchor line in accordance with EN 353-1 is the most common type of vertical lifeline.
-This fall arrester device offers the user an anchorage eyelet which glides along a permanently-installed rail, or a steel cable installed parallel to the ladder, as the user moves along.
+A guided type fall arrester with a rigid anchor line in accordance with EN 353-1 is a common type of vertical lifeline.
+This type of arresting device offers the user an anchorage eyelet which glides along a permanently-installed rail, or a steel cable installed along the middle of the ladder, as the user moves along.
 In the case of a fall, the device blocks instantly, thus minimising the fall distance so that the user - in a best-case scenario - can climb back onto the ladder.
-An additional energy absorber also reduces the ensuing force.
+If a lanyard energy absorber is also used, this reduces the ensuing force.

-As an alternative to a vertical lifeline system with a rigid anchor, a guided type fall arrester with a flexible anchor line in accordance with EN 353-2 can also be used to protect individuals from falling off a vertical ladder.
+As an alternative to a vertical lifeline system with a rigid anchor line, a guided type fall arrester with a flexible anchor line according to DIN EN 353-2 can also be used to secure a vertical ladder.
 This solution, however, is not so common and, contrary to permanently-installed safety systems, should only be used as a temporary safety measure.
 Accordingly, such PPE components are generally not to be found in a permanent vertical ladder system but are instead often included in a user’s individual kit.
 Whenever possible, vertical lifelines with a rigid anchor line are to be given preference.